$B-L$ model in light of the CDF II result: Conclusion

 \section{Conclusion}

 The $U(1)_{B-L}$ gauged extension of the SM is very simple in its nature.
-It's minimal version just needs three right-handed neutrinos to cancel gauge anomalies.
+Its minimal version just needs three right-handed neutrinos to cancel gauge anomalies.
 It naturally explains the small neutrino masses through a seesaw mechanism.
-Despite their simplicity, these type of models can explain the recent CDF-II measurement of the $W$ boson mass, which reveals considerable disagreement with the SM predictions.
-The new neutral boson associated with the new $U(1)_{B-L}$ symmetry can provide the loop corrections to gauge boson two-point functions that are compatible with the most recently revised oblique parameter values as a consequence of the CDF-II results.
-We investigated and find that kinetic mixing alone can not explain the $W$ anomaly at the tree level.
-In addition, we investigated the two models with and without mass mixing between neutral bosons.
-We focused our attention on chiral $B-L$ model.
-We imposed constraints derived from direct detection of dark matter and relic abundance and demonstrated that the chiral $U(1)_{B-L}$ model can explain the W anomaly.
+Despite their simplicity, these types of models can explain the recent CDF-II measurement of the $W$ boson mass, which reveals considerable disagreement with the SM predictions.
+In this work, we argued that the CDF~II $W$-boson anomaly can be viewed as originating from a deviation in the $Z$-boson mass, which, through the oblique parameters, manifests as the observed shift in the $W$-boson mass.
+New-physics effects can reconcile the $Z$-boson mass with its measured value, effectively transferring the anomaly to the $W$-boson sector.
+We show that the new neutral boson associated with the new $U(1)_{B-L}$ symmetry can provide the loop corrections to gauge boson two-point functions that are compatible with the most recently revised oblique parameter values as a consequence of the CDF-II results.

+We investigated and found that kinetic mixing alone can not explain the $W$ anomaly at the tree level.
+In addition, we investigated the two models with and without mass mixing between $Z$ and $Z'$.
+We analyzed these models by simultaneously demanding that : \begin{itemize} \item Model parameters satisfy S, T, and U parameters consistent with electroweak global fit considering CDF II $W$ boson mass measurements. \item Model is consistent with stability and perturbativity constraints. \item Constraints on $Z'$ boson from LEP and LHC are satisfied. \end{itemize} We find that the parameter space corresponding to the chiral $B-L$ model is broader than that of the vector $B-L$ model; therefore, we focus on the chiral $B-L$ scenario to study the dark matter phenomenology.
+We impose constraints from dark matter direct detection experiments and relic abundance measurements, and demonstrate that the chiral $U(1)_{B-L}$ model can simultaneously satisfy these dark matter constraints and account for the $W$-boson mass anomaly.